The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: Constraining mass-loss rates from spectral line observations

 We now turn to a real observed spectrum, which will prove to be more complicated to interpret.
 We use this example to illustrate how we can use \texttt{sunbather} to derive insights into outflow physics when our current modeling struggles to self-consistently match the data.

 We model the helium line of the mini-Neptune TOI-2134~b as observed with Keck/NIRSPEC by \citet{zhang_outflowing_2023}.
 The original spectrum showed a $\sim$5~km~s$^{-1}$ redshift from the rest-frame helium triplet wavelength.
-Such offsets can have valuable physical implications \citep[e.g.,][]{nail_effects_2023}, but cannot be reproduced by \texttt{sunbather}, which by virtue of its 1D nature yields lines centered on the rest-frame wavelength.
+Such offsets can have valuable physical implications \citep[e.g.,][]{nail_effects_2024}, but cannot be reproduced by \texttt{sunbather}, which by virtue of its 1D nature yields lines centered on the rest-frame wavelength.
 So as to not obtain biased fit results, we first shift the spectrum back to the rest-frame wavelength (shown in Fig. \ref{fig:TOI2134b_constraints}c).
 We then adopt the system parameters from \citet{zhang_outflowing_2023}: $R_p=0.24$~$R_J$, $M_p=0.0287$~$M_J$, $R_*=0.709$~$R_\odot$, $a=0.078$~AU, $b=0.2$, and use their stellar SED that is reconstructed from XMM-Newton observations.

 We first run models assuming a pure hydrogen/helium composition in the solar ratio of 10:1 by number.
 The helium abundance is thus $X_{He}=0.091$.
 We run a grid with $2000<T_0<8000$~K and $10^{8.5}<\dot{M}<10^{10}$~g~s$^{-1}$.
+The simulations excluded the stellar tidal gravity term of Eq. \ref{eq:momentum_cons}, but we verified that the differences with models including it are minimal for this planet.
 We calculate the helium spectrum for each model, convolve it to the instrument resolution of $R=32,000$, and fit this to the observed spectrum using a $\chi^2$-statistic.
 The associated likelihood contours are shown in blue in Fig. \ref{fig:TOI2134b_constraints}a.
 We find $\dot{M}=10^{9.28^{+0.06}_{-0.04}}$~g~s$^{-1}$ and $T_0=5000 \pm 400$~K and the best-fit model is shown as the solid blue line in Fig. \ref{fig:TOI2134b_constraints}c. \citet{zhang_outflowing_2023} also modeled their own observations using \texttt{p-winds} and found $\dot{M}=10^{9.74 \pm 0.08}$~g~s$^{-1}$ and $T_0=4640\pm 230$~K. The difference with our constraints likely stems from the fact that \texttt{sunbather} calculates a nonisothermal temperature structure.
 The best-fit models with $T_0\approx 5000$~K have nonisothermal profiles that are quite a bit colder than 5000~K. At those lower temperatures, the metastable helium fraction becomes higher, and a lower mass-loss rate is therefore needed to match the observed line \citep[e.g.,][]{biassoni_self-consistent_2024}.